+What is it?
 Forget South Beach—Sweet Liberty is known as one of the best bars in Miami.
 Period.
 This flashy cocktail bar whips up amazing cocktails alongside a menu of fresh seafood and delicious bar food.

-Let’s hear it for the boys at Palace, Miami’s (and probably the world’s) undisputed champion of drag brunch.
+What is it?
+Miami’s (and probably the world’s) undisputed champion of drag brunch.
 They practically invented the pairing of mimosas and drag queens and continue to do it (on the sidewalk, nonetheless) better than anyone in town.
 Reservations for the popular weekend brunch shows are advised.

 Why go?
 The $45 per person fee comes with food and bottomless mimosas.

 What is it?
 As the name implies, a very small bar.
 But what Minibar lacks in size it makes up for in personality.
 It’s pretty chic and the cocktails are really solid.
 Minibar has quickly become a watering hole for South of Fifth cool kids.

 Why go?
 For their killer ladies night, where women drink free from 10pm to 2am.